The Lion King: Plot

-In the Pride Lands of Africa, a pride of lions rule over the kingdom from Pride Rock.
-King Mufasa and Queen Sarabi's newborn son, Simba, is presented to the gathering animals by Rafiki the mandrill, the kingdom's shaman and advisor.
-Mufasa's younger brother, Scar, covets the throne.
+In the Pride Lands of Tanzania, a pride of lions rules over the kingdom from Pride Rock.
+King Mufasa and Queen Sarabi's newborn son, Simba, is presented to the gathered animals by Rafiki, the mandrill who serves as the kingdom's shaman and advisor.
+Mufasa's younger brother, Scar, covets the throne and plots to eliminate Mufasa and Simba so that he may become king.

-After Simba grows into a cub, Mufasa shows him the Pride Lands and explains the responsibilities of kingship and the "circle of life," which connects all living things.
-One day, Simba and his best friend Nala explore an elephant graveyard, where the two are chased by three spotted hyenas named Shenzi, Banzai, and Ed.
+When Simba grows into a young cub, Mufasa shows him the Pride Lands and forbids him from exploring beyond its borders.
+Mufasa explains to Simba the responsibilities of kingship and the "circle of life," which connects all living things.
+Scar manipulates Simba into exploring an elephants' graveyard beyond the Pride Lands.
+There, Simba and his best friend, Nala, are chased by three spotted hyenas named Shenzi, Banzai, and Ed.
 Mufasa is alerted by his majordomo, the hornbill Zazu, and rescues the cubs.
-Though disappointed with Simba for disobeying him and putting himself and Nala in danger, Mufasa forgives him and explains that the great kings of the past watch over them from the night sky, from which he will one day watch over Simba.
-Scar, having planned the attack, visits the hyenas and convinces them to help him kill both Mufasa and Simba in exchange for hunting rights in the Pride Lands.
+Though disappointed in Simba for disobeying him and endangering himself and Nala, Mufasa forgives him.
+He explains that the great kings of the past watch over them from the night sky, from which he will one day watch over Simba.
+Scar visits the hyenas and convinces them to help him kill Mufasa and Simba in exchange for hunting rights in the Pride Lands.

-Scar sets a trap for Simba and Mufasa, luring Simba into a gorge and having the hyenas drive a large herd of wildebeest into a stampede to trample him.
-Mufasa saves Simba but winds up hanging perilously from the gorge's edge; he begs for Scar's help, but Scar throws Mufasa back into the stampede to his death.
-Scar tricks Simba into believing that the event was his fault and tells him to leave the kingdom and never return.
-Once Simba flees, Scar orders the hyenas to kill Simba, who manages to escape.
-Unaware of Simba's survival, Scar tells the pride that the stampede killed both Mufasa and Simba and steps forward as the new king, allowing the hyenas into the Pride Lands.
+Scar sets a trap for Simba and Mufasa.
+He lures Simba into a gorge and signals the hyenas to drive a large herd of wildebeest into a stampede to trample him.
+Scar alerts Mufasa, who saves Simba and tries to escape the gorge; he begs Scar for help, but Scar betrays him by throwing him into the stampede to his death.
+Scar then deceives Simba into believing that Mufasa's death was his fault and tells him to leave the kingdom and never return.
+He orders the hyenas to kill Simba, but Simba escapes.
+Unaware of Simba's survival, Scar tells the pride that the stampede killed both Mufasa and Simba, and steps forward as the new king, allowing the hyenas into the Pride Lands.